 Signs shall contain a minimum of three (3) thermostatically controlled fans and electric heating elements (if required by manufacture) to prevent condensation on the inside of the display windows.
 Electric heating elements are needed if required by the manufacture to prevent condensation.
 Adjustable thermostat on/off parameters for the control of the fans and electric heaters for the display window shall be adjustable from the local or central computers.
 Fans shall be designed to provide the cubic feet per minute (CFM) required to properly remove condensation on the inside of the display window.
 Cooling fans shall be located behind the display modules and shall blow air directly on the back of the LED pixels.
 Fans shall be designed to properly cool the enclosure and display modules.
 Heaters shall operate from a 240-volt, 60 Hz, single-phase AC power.
-Fans shall be weatherproof in design.
+Fans shall operate from 120-volt, 60-Hz, single-phase AC power.
+Vents for fan intake and exhaust shall be weatherproof in design.
 Filters shall be sized so that standard "off-the-shelf" filters will fit.
 Filters shall be installed and removed from inside the walk-in enclosure.